Everybody's Golf VR Review - On Par (PlayStation VR)

 Everybody’s Golf VR Review – Lots to Unlock

 In terms of content, Everybody’s Golf VR has quite a lot to offer, considering its budget price of $29.99.
 There are multiple courses to unlock, as well as caddies, clubs, and more, which the game does very well: You always feel like you’re unlocking something.
-However, there many of the extra things included in the regular version of Everybody’s Golf, but there’s enough here to make it worth your time.
+However, you won’t find many of the extra things included in the regular version of Everybody’s Golf, but there’s enough here to make it worth your time.

 The courses themselves are beautiful and include some interesting design choices in their layouts.
 They’re similar to the ones in the original, but those curves and weird little nuances tend to stand out more in VR due to the perspective.
 And some of the later courses are quite interesting, so you’ll be in for a treat when you unlock them.